 Irish pubs and bars in London for St Patrick's Day

 If you're just looking for somewhere to kick back with a pint of Guinness, hit up one of London's best Irish pubs.
 Don't go in expecting a quiet pint this weekend though — all of London's pubs, bars and venues with links to the Emerald Isle will be rammed over St Paddy's Day.
-It makes for good craic though.
+Makes for good craic though.